remix-run/remix/docs/guides/styling.md

 - how and when to load CSS, so it was usually all loaded on every page
 - if the class names and selectors you were using were accidentally styling other UI in the app
-- if some rules were even used anymore as the css source code grew over time
+- if some rules were even used anymore as the CSS source code grew over time

 Remix alleviates these issues with route-based stylesheets.
 Nested routes can each add their own stylesheets to the page and Remix will automatically prefetch, load, and unload them with the route.
 When the scope of concern is limited to just the active routes, the risks of these problems are reduced significantly.
 The only chances for conflicts are with the parent routes' styles (and even then, you will likely see the conflict since the parent route is also rendering).